ewired/gjs-guide/docs/guides/gio/dbus.md

     // These properties have been marked as changed, but not cached.
 A service
     // might do this for performance reasons, but you can override this
-    // behaviour with Gio.DBusProxyFlags.GET_INVALIDATED_PROPERTIES in which
+    // behavior with Gio.DBusProxyFlags.GET_INVALIDATED_PROPERTIES in which
     // case this will always be an empty. for (const name of invalidated)
         log(`Property ${name} changed`);